TreeDQN: Sample-Efficient Off-Policy Reinforcement Learning for Combinatorial Optimization: Introduction

 \section{Introduction}

-Practical applications in multiple areas such as logistics \cite{vrp}, portfolio management \cite{Markowitz1952}, manufacturing \cite{chip_design}, and others share a combinatorial structure.
-Finding the optimal solution for a combinatorial task requires an exhaustive search over all valid combinations of variables.
-The optimal solution for a combinatorial problem formulated as a Mixed Integer Linear Program \cite{wolsey1999integer} can be efficiently obtained with \emph{Branch-and-Bound} algorithm (B\&B) \cite{BnB}.
-B\&B algorithm employs \emph{divide-and-conquer} approach.
-At each step, it splits the domain of one of the integer variables and eliminates paths that can not lead to a feasible solution.
-The performance of the B\&B algorithm depends on two sequential decision-making processes: variable selection and node selection.
-Node selection picks the next node in the B\&B tree to evaluate, and variable selection chooses the next variable to split on.
-The variable selection process is the most computationally expensive and crucial for the performance of the whole algorithm.
-The optimal variable selection method, frequently dubbed as \emph{branching rule}, will lead to smaller trees and a more efficient solver.
-Although the optimal \emph{branching rule} is not known \cite{lodi2017learning}, all modern solvers implement human-crafted heuristics, which were designed to perform well on a wide range of tasks \cite{gleixner2021miplib}.
-At the same time, practitioners frequently solve the same task with different parameters, so the branching rule adapted to a specific distribution of tasks may lead to a significant performance boost and business impact.
-The branching rule is applied sequentially to minimize the resulting tree size, which resembles the reinforcement learning paradigm in which an agent interacts with the environment to maximize the expected return.
-Recently reinforcement learning achieved state-of-the-art results in a diverse set of tasks, from beating world champions in the games of Go \cite{alphazero} and Dota2 \cite{berner2019dota} to aligning optical interferometer \cite{interferobot}, controlling nuclear fusion reactor \cite{tokomak}, tuning hyperparameters of simulated quantum annealers \cite{rlsimsim} and optimizing output of large language models \cite{OpenAI2023GPT4TR}.
+Industrial tasks in multiple areas~\cite{chiou2024knowledge,shen2025reinforcement}, e.g., logistics \cite{vrp}, portfolio management \cite{Markowitz1952}, manufacturing \cite{chip_design}, etc., can be formulated as combinatorial optimization problems, such as Mixed Integer Linear Programs (MILP)~\cite{wolsey1999integer}.
+Solving a large set of similar MILP tasks with varying parameters corresponding to different numbers of vehicles, customer demands, locations, etc., is usually necessary~\cite{hu2020reinforcement}.
+If each task is solved independently, the optimal solution can be efficiently obtained with the \emph{Branch-and-Bound} (B\&B) algorithm \cite{BnB}, which employs \emph{divide-and-conquer} approach.
+It iteratively builds a tree, where the root node corresponds to the initial problem and each child node corresponds to a problem with a restricted domain.
+The performance of the B\&B algorithm hardly depends on two sequential decision-making processes: variable selection and node selection.
+Node selection picks the next node in the B\&B tree to evaluate, and variable selection chooses the next variable to split the domain~\cite{Linderoth1999}.
+The efficiency of the solver depends on the number of destination/leaf nodes of the tree.
+The variable selection method (\emph{branching rule}) should produce trees of the smallest possible size.
+Although the optimal branching rule is unknown \cite{lodi2017learning}, modern solvers implement human-crafted heuristics designed to perform well across a wide range of tasks \cite{gleixner2021miplib}.